kaldas/kaldas.github.io/_posts/2016-11-10-when-code-repetition-is-good.md

 ## In the end

-Shared code between projects is good for technical tests (i.e connecting to Azure databases or Logging).
+Shared code between projects is good for technical tasks (i.e connecting to Azure databases or Logging).
 Shared code between projects is bad when there is domain specifc behaviour involved.
-Shared code within the same project is generally always good - even if it contains domain specific behaviour.
+Shared code within the same project is generally good - even if it contains domain specific behaviour.